tony1ee/HyperVideo/README.md

 ![](editor.gif)
 - Import primary and secondary video
 - create hyperlink on secondary video at specified frame No.
-- link spatiotemporal area on primary video to hyperlink
+- assign spatiotemporal area on primary video to hyperlink
   - draw first bounding box at first appearance
   - draw last bounding box at last appearance
   - bounding boxes in between will be interpolated automatically